DHTMLX/docs-suite/docs/grid/usage.md

 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-There is a possibility to provide an advanced configuring of parameters for Grid export into the CSV, XLSX, PDF, and PNG formats with the [`exportConfig`](grid/api/grid_exportconfig_config.md) property.
+You can provide advanced configuration of the parameters for Grid export into the CSV, XLSX, PDF, and PNG formats with the [`exportConfig`](grid/api/grid_exportconfig_config.md) property.

 Unlike the standard export, [`exportConfig`](grid/api/grid_exportconfig_config.md) allows you to dynamically modify the structure and content of the resulting document at the moment the export function is called.
 With this property, you can: